MagerValp/CreateUserPkg/README.markdown

 * 1.2
     * Added automatic login using kcpassword.
+    * Package now adds users to admin group instead of using primary group 80 (thanks to Michael Lynn, Jason Bush, Greg Neagle).
+Primary group is always 20.
 * 1.1
     * create_user.pkg files can now be opened for editing.
     * Added user picture.